Wathfea/repgenerator/README.md

 ## Usage

-Navigate in your browser to http://yoursite.com/wizzard and follow the wizzard
+Navigate in your browser to http://yoursite.com/wizzard and follow the wizzard steps.

+If you want to create a file upload then provide a file upload path in the text box.
+Give a name to the field and set the type to string.
+Leave all other settings as default.
+The files will be stored under storage/app/imgs folder

+Insert the generated index.vue component in your system
 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.